kfemelue/medicaid-clinician-finder/README.md

 # medicaid-clinician-finder
-This repo contains code for a Python FastAPI and MongoDB based tool to find clinicians in your area who accept medicaid
+This repo contains code for a Python FastAPI and MongoDB based tool to find clinicians in by zipcode who accept medicaid